Crazy-Jack/complex_da/README.md

 # complex_da
-TODO: update repository by adding Muqiao's implementation

 Complex time-series domain adaptation project.
+GAN model performs better; Muqiao's TVD version (a better TVD implementation) will be updated if needed.
 ## data

 There are two dataset: 3Av2 and 3E.